-Upon receipt of a completed Expression of Interest Form, the City will review the submission to determine if program eligibility requirements are met.
+Upon receipt of a completed Expression of Interest, the City will review the submission to determine if program eligibility requirements are met.
 If the property is eligible, the City will then send the applicant a Notice to Proceed that:

-• Provides a Project ID number to track the application as you proceed through the Program; and
+• provides a Project ID number to track the application as it proceeds through the Program

-• Indicates the maximum funding amount available for the property for each of the 4 possible funding terms.
+• indicates the maximum funding amount available for the property for each of the four possible funding terms

 Property owners will be responsible for undertaking the energy assessment and obtaining the related report as well as assume any associated costs.
-Property owners may be able to offset these costs through incentives from Toronto Hydro or Enbridge Gas Affordable Housing programs.
+Property owners may be able to offset these costs through incentives from Enbridge Gas Programs and Incentives.

 Quotes from Contractors

-Costs of the improvements identified in the Energy Assessment (energy audit) Report will need to be confirmed through contractor quotes.
+Costs of the improvements identified in the energy assessment report will need to be confirmed through contractor quotes.
 Property owners will conduct this process independently or work with an engineering consultant to obtain quotes and manage the project.
-The City will not recommend contractors on how to undertake a tendering process, if desired.
+The City does not recommend specific contractors.

 The Funding Request Form

 Once the specific improvements you intend to undertake are identified based on the Energy Assessment Report and quotations from contractors are received, property owners can submit a Funding Request to the City.
-The Funding Request must include the following:
+The Funding Request must include:

-• The Energy Assessment Report and a list of improvements identified in the Energy Assessment Report that you intend to pursue;
+• the Energy Assessment Report and a list of the identified improvements you intend to pursue

-• Identification of any incentives or rebates available from the utility companies; and
+• identification of any incentives or rebates available from the utility companies

-• A Pre-Authorized Property Tax Payment Program Application Form will need to be completed and mailed or faxed to Revenue Services.
+• a completed Pre-Authorized Property Tax Payment Program Application Form, which must be mailed or faxed to Revenue Services.
 A copy of this form can be found in the Appendices of the Funding Request Form and the Property Owner Agreement.

 After the completed form and related documents are received, the City will review the submission to verify eligibility.
 If the Funding Request is approved, the City will prepare a Property Owner Agreement.
 The Property Owner Agreement is the program funding agreement between the City and the property owner(s).
 All property owners listed as owners on the registered title for the property are required to sign the Property Owner Agreement.